chandrasekhar7/LINUX_RH342-study/README.md

 Check /etc/pam.d/ files for changes.
 Man pages on (for example) pam_ftp can be helpful.

+You can "install" rpms to check their configuration files against the files that are already installed.
+PAM is cryptic for me, so:

+    yumdownloader pam; rpm2cpio pam.rpm | cpio -idmv

+Will extract the RPM to the $PWD.
+You can inspect the ./etc/pam.d/ files for changes.

+PAM uses the name of the running service for lookups to the file in /etc/pam.d.
+If the service name is vsftp, then PAM checks /etc/pam.d/vsftpd first.
 If no /etc/pam.d/<servicname> is found, then /etc/pam.d/other file is used to determine authentication.

 Recommended to do authconfig --savebackup <name> before making any changes.